-This Raw Chocolate Bark is made with the purest ingredients available.
-The bark itself is just three simple raw ingredients, raw cacao, raw coconut and raw honey.
-There are no fillers, no refined sugars, no chemicals, no soy and no junk!
-This is a holiday sweet that you can feel good about treating to your loved ones, teachers, mentors and friends!
+This raw chocolate bark is made with the purest ingredients available.
+The bark itself is just three simple raw ingredients: raw cacao, raw coconut, and raw honey.
+There are no fillers, no refined sugars, no chemicals, no soy, and no junk!
+This is a holiday sweet that you can feel good about gifting to your loved ones, teachers, mentors, and friends!

 I hope this recipe will help you replace some of the refined sugar snacks with treats made using natural sweeteners like pure raw honey.

 Raw cacao has more antioxidants, flavonoids, and enzymes, making it much healthier and easier to digest than roasted cocoa beans.
 It also has a whole slew of vitamins and minerals like magnesium, calcium, zinc, iron, copper, and potassium.
 Raw cacao uses a low-temperature processing of fermented chocolate beans, keeping all these important health benefits intact.
 Please shop responsibly and look for raw cacao that is certified Fair Trade!